24-days Top 5 National Parks Trip

 Day 16: Tahua - Ojo de Perdiz (4,600 m)

 You cross the immense salt flats, extending in all directions as far as the eye can see.
-You can walk up the Tunupa Volcano to one of the viewpoints from which you will have an excellent view over the salt flats.
+You can walk up the Tunupa Volcano to one of the viewpoints that offer a magnificent view over the salt flats.

 After that you will visit the archaeological site of Chullpares, pre-Inca mummies, in Coquesa.
 Just outside the village you might spot lamas and maybe also flamingos.

-You will cross the salt flats one more time and you will visit the caves Cueva del Diablo and Galaxy Cristal.
+You cross the salt flats again and visit the caves Cueva del Diablo and Galaxia Cristal.

-Than you will travel through the Salar de Chiguana to reach a viewpoint from where you will have a splendid view at the semi-active Ollagüe Volcano.
+Through the Salar de Chiguana you will go to a viewpoint from where you can get a good look at the semi-active Ollagüe Volcano.

 |Day 17: Ojo de Perdiz - N.P.
 Avaroa - Uyuni (3,600 m) |

-On the way back to Uyuni you will visit Villa Mar, the Valley of the Rocks and San Cristóbal.
+On the way back to Uyuni you will pass Villa Mar, Valle de las Rocas and San Cristóbal.

 It will be a tiring but beautiful day.
-If you have more time available you can consider adding an extra day and dividing the program in two days.
-Then you spend the night in Villa Mar.
+If you have more time available, you can consider adding an extra day and spreading the programme over two days.
+You will then spend the night in Villa Mar.

 Day 18: Uyuni - Sucre (2,750 m)

-In the morning you take the bus via Potosí to Sucre, the beautiful capital of Bolivia where you arrive at the end of the afternoon.
-Stay overnight in Sucre.
+In the morning you take the bus via Potosí to Sucre, the wonderful capital of Bolivia where you arrive at the end of the afternoon.